-Mobile phones and laptops are permitted but all electricals must be handed in at lights out if the pupils are in Year 11 or below.
-Parents must register their child's mobile phone with the houseparents so that they may be contacted.
+Mobile phones and laptops are permitted but mobiles must be handed in at lights out if the pupils are in Year 10 or below.
+Parents must register their child's mobile phone on the appropriate form.
 An equipment list is issued to pupils before term begins.
 Overseas students have the opportunity to purchase specific items of uniform from the school shop.
-Please note that black trousers or shirts for boarders are not provided by school.